SEO Copy Secrets (That Don’t Make You Sound Like a Robot)

 1. Know Your Keywords (But Don’t Be Weird About It)

 Let’s say someone types in “how to plan a solo trip.”
-If that’s what your blog post is about, make sure those words show up in your headline, your first paragraph, and a few times throughout the post — without sounding like a robot trying to impress the Google gods.
+If that’s what your blog post is about, make sure those words show up in the headline, first paragraph, and throughout the content without sounding like a search engine spammer.

 Would you say it out loud to a friend?
-Cool.
+Then cool beans.
 You’re doing it right.

 2. Write for People First

 Google is smart (like really smart), and it knows when your writing is actually helpful.
-So instead of stressing about “ranking,” focus on making your copy super useful to the person reading it.
+Your writing should concentrate on providing super useful information to your audience instead of worrying about search engine rankings.

 3. Use Headlines and Subheadings

 Big blocks of text are a no-no. Use headlines (like the ones in this post!) to break things up and make it easier for readers and search engines to scan.
-Plus, it helps Google understand what your content is about.
+This enables Google to identify the subject of your content.

 Hint: Try to sneak your keyword into at least one subheading.
 Google loves that.